LDankert/ANNs-Tensorflow/README.md

 ## Homework 05

 We did this assignment in a jupyter-notebook in google colab.
 The accuracy is above 90 Percent :)

+## Homework 06

+The assignment was done in a jupyter-notebook using google colab.